 Some Elaine’s Akron favorites include the Towpath Trail, Don Drumm Studios, Luigi’s, Lawson’s Chip Dip and Strickland’s Ice Cream.

-As Community Outreach & Program Manager, Genevieve handles our programming – anything from Clean Up Akron Month to our Recycle-Bowl Competition.
+As Community Outreach & Program Manager, Genevieve handles our programming – anything from Clean Up Akron Month to the Community Pride Trailers.
 She recruits and organizes volunteers, plans projects and clean ups, and anything in between.
 Genevieve also designs many of our marketing materials, manages our social media, and writes our newsletter.
 She is the main coordinator for our fundraisers Rough to Green and Green the Scene as well.

 As Office Manager, Joy is responsible for administrative tasks around the office and answering questions about KAB.
 She also coordinates the Beautification Watch Award program and the Loan-A-Receptacle program.

-In her spare time, she enjoys working out at her CrossFit gym (APC), and trying new restaurants and coffee shops all around Akron.
-She also enjoys watching shows on Netflix/Hulu!
+In her spare time, Joy enjoys working out, spending time outdoors, and trying new restaurants and coffee shops around Akron.

 As the Flowerscape Director, Leah is responsible for the planning and implementing of beautification programs such as the Adopt-A-Site, in which Leah coordinates neighborhood volunteer gardeners to make a difference in their community.
 Leah also oversees the planning, planting and maintenance of the flowerbeds around Akron, the Flowerscape Program, and assists with community education regarding planting and environmental responsibility.